He mihi atu ki a koutou katoa

 Our most recent ERO Report was again highly positive:

 Te Awamutu College is part of a strong and thriving community.
-Through our “Gateway” Programme, and through our links with the businesses and organisations in the community our students have the opportunity to experience the full range of what the community has to offer.
+Through our “Gateway” Programme, and through our links with the businesses, organisations and clubs in the community our students have the opportunity to experience the full range of what the community has to offer.
 One of our aims is to ensure that our students are well prepared for the world that awaits them.

 2017 saw the introduction of compulsory BYOD for our Year 9 students.
-2018 will be the same and Year 10 will, of course, now be compulsory BYOD.
-(Students at all other levels will be able to use a range of devices with the approval of their respective teachers).
+2020 will be the same and Years 10, 11 and 12 will, of course, now be compulsory BYOD.
+(Students in Year 13 will be able to use a range of devices with the approval of their respective teachers).
 Extensive work on our infrastructure has occurred, along with extensive professional development for our staff.
 This is to maximise the benefits of digital technologies in supporting and enhancing teaching, learning and assessment practices for our staff and students, along with meeting our administration and management needs.

 We are also intent on supporting our students to be responsible, safe and critical thinking digital citizens.